The Greatest: Guitar Instrumentals

 We particularly love it when guitar is put front and centre in a song.
 Sometimes, the lead singer will even back off and allow the guitar to take the entire melody.
 This is what this blog sets out to celebrate: those songs where the guitar reveals its genius and stamps its authority and magic over the music.

 It isn’t all about electric guitars, though.
 Classical and acoustic guitars are equally capable of taking centre-stage and leading the song.
-Whilst there are whole sub-sections on acoustic tapping and classical repertoire, all involving beautiful music, we’ve elected to just include one each.
+Whilst there are whole sub-sections of genres on acoustic tapping and classical repertoire, all involving beautiful music, we’ve elected to just include one each.
 It’s a tough gig!

 We’ve picked twelve examples (narrowing it to ten was making us miserable) from history and compiled them into chronological order, for coherence as much as anything.
 As always, even twelve spaces isn’t a lot, so please tell us in the comments below, which ones you’d have included.
 Onwards!